krunch3r76/gc__listoffers/README.md

 # gc__listoffers
 a gui frontend to offer listings on the Golem network

-the desktop is back! what? you like the pretty json stuff? then go back to stats.golem.network then! for the rest of us that have no aesthetic sense whatsoever, I present you you gc__listoffers. that said, expect this interface to be klunky for awhile as it needs much work.
+the desktop is back! what? you like the pretty js stuff? then go back to stats.golem.network then! for the rest of us that have no aesthetic sense whatsoever, I present you with gc__listoffers. that said, expect this interface to be klunky for awhile as it needs much work.

 the problem gc__listoffers solves is 1) for providers to see at a cursory glance how competitive they are on mainnet given prices they have set for cpu and environment, 2) for requestors to tweak a market strategy on a run-per-run basis.